 Medical.
 The island has a well-equipped clinic with a defribillator.
 Residents and visitors are fortunate that the clinic is headed by an experienced French nurse ("Frenchie") who used to be with Médecins Sans Frontières (Doctors Without Borders).

 More Pictures/Info.
 Additional pictures of the island may be seen here.
 If you want additional information, please send me an e-mail at ; time permitting, I will try to answer.

 Telephones.
-AT&T cell phones will function in GHC, but the roaming costs are large.
+AT&T cell phones will function in GHC, but the roaming costs are large; you're advised to put your phone in Airplane Mode to avoid roaming charges.
 Phone numbers for most of the entities mentioned above are shown below (area code is 242 for the Bahamas).
 A much longer list of GHC phones, listing just about every business and tradesman can be seen here (your browser may initially show it in a reduced size, but you should be able to magnify it).